airincs/airincs/README.md

 # Hello, I am Airin!

+:sparkles:
 I've previously learned and gotten comfortable with React and general front-end development; however, my attention is now on learning backend engineering!
 C# in particular!
+I've dabbled in Python's Django and Java's Spring, but C# and NET catches my eye the most :heartpulse:

+My public repositories include some full-stack projects that I have previously made!
+In particular React + NodeJS.
+:sparkles:

 ### Languages and Tools: